|

 Zaza

-"I've received news from London," Lady Jane said as she worked.
+"I've received news from London," Lady Jane said as she

-She had finished binding Zaza's wrists and was wrapping loops of rope
+worked.
+She had finished binding Zaza's wrists and was

-around her elbows, arms, and torso.
-"Your mistress is
+wrapping loops of rope around her elbows, arms, and torso.

-incarcerated in a castle near Gairloch, and probably won't be allowed
+"Your mistress is incarcerated in a castle near Gairloch, and

-return to d'Arcy Manor until the end of the war."
+probably won't be allowed to return to d'Arcy Manor until the

 Zaza winced as her rope bonds were cinched and tightened.
-"And

-what of Marie and myself?"
+"And what of Marie and myself?"

 "His Majesty's forces believe you are probably dead," Lady Jane

 answered, then pointed at the floor.
-Zaza sighed, dropped to her
+Zaza sighed, dropped

-began tying the maid's
+more rope and began tying the maid's ankles and knees.

-ankles and knees.
-"They believe the Abwehr have no interest whatsoever
+"They believe the Abwehr have

-Marie or yourself set foot outside this castle, you'll be arrested
+captive.
+"If Marie or yourself set foot outside this

-"We are most grateful for madame's protection," Zaza said, a coy smile
+"We are most grateful for madame's protection," Zaza said, a coy

-final escape."
+also make her final escape."

-"Yes, a great pity," Lady
+"Yes, a great pity,"

-Jane muttered.
+Lady Jane muttered.
 "Castle Cill Seoigh has many empty dungeon

 cells.
-A pity that insufferable 'MTC Driver' isn't here as well."
+A pity that insufferable 'MTC Driver' isn't here as

 "Mademoiselle Samantha?"
 Zaza asked, still smiling.
-"Zhe one with
+"Zhe

-zhe rosy cheeks and pretty pink lèvres?"
+one with zhe rosy cheeks and pretty pink lèvres?"

 Lady Jane nodded.
 "They gave the trollop a medal," she hissed.

-"Get up on your knees," Lady Jane ordered, and began unbuckling her
+"Get up on your knees," Lady Jane ordered, and began unbuckling

-belt.
+her belt.

 Zaza struggled to the ordered position.
-By this time, Lady Jane
+By this time, Lady

-Her Ladyship's milky white thighs, plump sex, and copper-red pubic bush.
+at the sight of Her Ladyship's milky white thighs, plump sex,

-"Do a good job," Lady Jane growled, "or you'll spend the night tied in
+"Do a good job," Lady Jane growled, "or you'll spend the night

-a tight ball, in my tiniest cage,
+tied in a tight ball, in my tiniest

-in my deepest dungeon."
+cage, in my deepest dungeon."

 "Oui, madame," Zaza

-shuffled forward, wet her lips, and set to work.
+whispered, shuffled forward, wet her lips, and set to work.

-Lady Jane gasped, braced her booted feet wide apart, arched her back,
+Lady Jane gasped, braced her booted feet wide apart, arched her

-post.
-The tails of her blouse and hem of her sweater
+whipping post.
+The tails of her blouse and hem of her

-began to pant as Zaza licked and probed her most intimate flesh with
+flushed, Lady Jane began to pant as Zaza licked and probed her

-her lips and tongue.
+most intimate flesh with her lips and tongue.

-Jane imagined Samantha Stewart in Zaza's
+Jane imagined Samantha Stewart in Zaza's place—naked, bound, and

-place—naked, bound, and helpless—humiliated, her spirit broken—using
+helpless—humiliated, her spirit broken—using her treacherous

-her treacherous mouth for a much better
+mouth for a much better

-purpose than lying about her loyalties and spoiling Lady Jane's plans.
+purpose than lying about her loyalties and spoiling Lady Jane's

-"There must be a way to lure her
+"There must be a way to lure

-to Ireland," Lady Jane muttered, "to Castle Cill Seoigh—and into my
+Ireland," Lady Jane muttered, "to Castle Cill Seoigh—and into my

 power."
-Zaza made a questioning noise as she continued servicing
+Zaza made a questioning noise as she continued

-her current mistress, but was ignored.
-"There must be a way, and
+servicing her current mistress, but was ignored.
+"There

-I'll find it," Lady Jane vowed, "no matter how long it takes!"
+must be a way, and I'll find it," Lady Jane vowed, "no matter

-She then screamed, as Zaza
+how long it takes!"
+She then screamed, as Zaza took her over the edge.

 THE